Frames of translates for model sets: Main Result

 Therefore, $\mathcal{O}(x)$ is constant and $\mathcal{O}(x) = \norm{f}_2^2$.
 This means that $\{T_\la g_k: k\in\mathcal{K}, \la\in\La(\Om)-x\}$ is a tight frame for all $x\in\R^m$, in particular, for $x=0$, which proves the claim. \end{proof}

 We can also charcterize tight frames in a different manner.
-The following result is similar to the characterization obtained by Labate and co. in \cite{L02, HLW02} for the family of tight frame generators under multi-integer shifts.
+The following result is similar to the characterization obtained by Labate et. al.. in \cite{L02, HLW02} for the family of tight frame generators under multi-integer shifts.